MatchuPitchu/typescript-summary/Readme.md

   - `updatedArray[0].split('')` would cause runtime error, BUT no TS warning
   - solution: make a generic fn -> use `<>` and define inside generic type that is only available inside of this fn
   - `<T>` means that I can use T to define parameter types -> `array: T[], value: T` means that array will be full of T's and passed value will be of same type (-> also T)
+  - you can use `<>` to define a generic type, BUT also to specify a generic type parameter and explicitly set the placeholder type that should be used; sometimes required if TS is not able to infer (correct) type

     ```TypeScript
     const insertAtBeginning = <T>(array: T[], value: T) => {